 It’s vitally important to keep the lines of communication open to your vendors and suppliers.
 They are trying to go along with the flow just as you are, but they also have a business to run.
 You can work together each day as information flows out.
 Always have a Plan B. It’s important to prepare yourself for anything.
 Make sure to read your contracts.
 Ask if they have a contingent plan.
 The vendors will try to work with you every step of the way.
 If you stay in open communication, this will be easy as your big day approaches.

 It’s so simple.
 You tell people to wash their hands.
-It’s important to have adequate hand wash facilities available to everyone involved with your wedding.
+Having adequate hand-washing facilities for everyone involved with your wedding is essential.
 This is the best thing you can do to control the spread of this virus.
 If you’re eating, make sure everyone washes their hands.
 Place hand sanitising stations throughout your event.

 High Risk Guests

-As we stated before, don’t let anyone come into your wedding with as much as a cold.
-High risk guests should not take the risk of coming into contact with anyone that could have the virus without symptoms.
+As we stated, don’t let anyone come into your wedding with as much as a cold.
+High-risk guests should not risk coming into contact with anyone who could have the virus without symptoms.
 The best way to approach this issue is to set up a live feed so others can watch from a distance.
-It’s not the same, but it will protect high risk family and friends.
+It’s not the same, but it will protect high-risk family and friends.

 Minimise Physical Contact

-A wedding is a place where we often see people we haven’t seen in years.
+We often see people we haven’t seen in years at a wedding.
 This usually leads to a lot of kissing and hugging.
 It’s recommended to keep physical distance to a minimum of at least two metres apart.
 This is unless they are of the same household.
-You probably can’t scream at people for shaking someone’s hand, but it’s best they refrain from physical contact.
-Everyone will want to kiss and hug the couple, but it’s best at this time to postpone this show of affection for another time.
+You probably can’t scream at people for shaking someone’s hand, but they should avoid physical contact.
+Everyone will want to kiss and hug the couple, but postponing this show of affection for another time is best.

 Socially distancing doesn’t apply when you’re dealing with households.
-Remember guests from the same household and can be seated together.
+Remember, guests from the same family can be seated together.
 These guests are free to dance together and eat together.
 For those not in the same household, the seating will need to be socially distanced.

 Reducing Your Guest List

-Guests will understand that during this time you cannot have a large wedding.
+Guests will understand that you cannot have a large wedding during this time.
 Try to start your list with immediate family members and then extended family.
 Closest friends that you cannot imagine your day without should be next on the list.
 If you still have room, add in random friends and work colleagues.
-The catch comes with the “plus one” of some of these guests.
-You don’t want the list to start to get out of control.
+The catch comes with the “plus one” of some guests.
+You want the list to stay manageable.
 People will understand if you cannot invite them.
 Safety is your number one priority.

 The ebbs and flows of the uncertainty of this pandemic can cause high anxiety.
 Stay calm through it all.
-Make sure you’ve read your contracts and stay in contact with your suppliers.
-Always stay in communication with your family and wedding party.
-Stay updated on the latest coronavirus news so you’re never blindsided with news.
+Ensure you’ve read your contracts and stay in contact with your suppliers.
+Always keep in communication with your family and wedding party.
+Stay updated on the latest coronavirus news so you’re always aware of information.
 Remember that after this is all said and done, you and your partner will still be able to get married.
-That’s the most important part of this journey.
+That’s the most essential part of this journey.

 Wedding Furniture Hire

-Limewash Chiavari Chair Hire£2.65 exc.
+Limewash Chiavari Chair Hire£3.15 exc.
 VAT per week

-Brown Wooden Folding Chair Hire£2.40 exc.
+Brown Wooden Folding Chair Hire£3.15 exc.
 VAT per week

-Traditional Wooden Crossback Chair Hire£3.70 exc.
+Traditional Wooden Crossback Chair Hire£4.50 exc.
 VAT per week

-Crystal Resin Chiavari Chair Hire£3.15 exc.
+Crystal Resin Chiavari Chair Hire£4.00 exc.
 VAT per week

-White Wooden Folding Chair Hire£3.10 exc.
+Light Oak Wooden Crossback Chair£5.75 exc.
 VAT per week

-Gold Chiavari Chair Hire£3.15 exc.
+Gold Chiavari Chair Hire£4.00 exc.
 VAT per week

-Limewash Crossback Chair Hire£3.70 exc.
+Limewash Crossback Chair Hire£4.70 exc.
 VAT per week

-Black Chiavari Chair Hire£3.15 exc.
+Black and Silver Banquet Chair Hire£3.20 exc.
 VAT per week

-Silver Chiavari Chair Hire£3.15 exc.
+Black Chiavari Chair Hire£4.00 exc.
 VAT per week

 - Social Distancing Tips for Events